jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 In the first two sentences, "not unique" = "aren't so different no one understands".
 I could have lazily used the word "unique" twice, but that would have instantly triggered a case of word fatigue for the reader.

-In the last two sentences, you see me avoid a similar trap.
+In the last two sentences, you see me avoiding a similar trap.

 "Just as bad and made it" ≈ "even worse and flourished".
 This trap is a little more inconspicuous, but I avoid it by the usage of stylistic parallelism.
 Don't worry if that last sentence brought back nightmares of high school English.
 I explain more in my ebook “[Engagement Is The New Cocaine: The Art and Science Of Writing Awesomely Addictive Tweets](https://engagementisthenewcocaine.com/).”